The Importance of a Good Digital Signage Content Strategy

 There’s a reason why some companies spend a lot of effort in making sure their brand is always represented in a specific way.
 Consistency is key to success.

 Consistent branding and styling breeds familiarity and helps cement the brand in the mind of consumers.
 When someone sees a “swoosh” graphic, they instantly know it means Nike.
-Same goes for the silhouette of mouse ears for Disney.
+The same goes for the silhouette of mouse ears for Disney.

 You don’t need the resources of a Fortune 500 company to implement consistent branding and messaging.
 You just need to be committed and disciplined.